vah-khosravi/Soil_properties_spectral_modelling/README.md

 ## Acknowledgements

 This workflow was developed using functions and methodologies available in the **soilspec** package and other open-source R packages for soil spectroscopy and chemometric analysis.
-The implementation also benefited from the examples and documentation provided with the **soilspec** package.
+The implementation also benefited from the examples and documentation provided with the **soilspec** package developed by (Wadoux et al., 2021)

+## Reference
+Wadoux A.M.J.C., Malone B., Minasny B., Fajardo M., McBratney A.B.
+(2021) Soil Spectral Inference with R. Progress in Soil Science.
+Springer, Cham. https://doi.org/10.1007/978-3-030-64896-1

 ---